sap-tutorials/Tutorials/tutorials/iot-ds-2-create-flp/iot-ds-2-create-flp.md

 [ACCORDION-BEGIN [Step 7: ](Test notification in launchpad site)]

 If you want to test notifications in SAP Fiori launchpad site at this point, you'll need to comment out the references to `UI Deployer` in `mta.yaml`.
-The `UI Deployer` is used for deploying UI components but we have not added any UI components to our project yet and it will cause the deployment to fail.
+The `UI Deployer` is used for deploying UI components but you have not added any UI components to your project yet and it will cause the deployment to fail.

-We'll add UI components to our project in the next tutorial [Build a Decision Support UI in the Web IDE](iot-ds-3-create-ui) and we will be able to test notifications without having to make these changes.
+You'll add UI components to our project in the next tutorial [Build a Decision Support UI in the Web IDE](iot-ds-3-create-ui) and you will be able to test notifications without having to make these changes.

 To comment out the references to `UI Deployer`: